 I don’t have a smoker, so I’ve always made my ribs by braising them in liquid in the oven, then putting them on the grill right before I serve them to get them charred and crispy.
 This method yields delicious, juicy ribs that simply fall off the bone.
 The thing is, the whole braising process can be a little time consuming and messy.
 Well, when my buddy Brandie over at The Country Cook posted her recipe for Crock Pot BBQ Ribs, I got to wondering about adapting my recipe for the slow cooker.
+(She’s also got a killer recipe for ribs on the grill, just FYI!)
 Man, am I glad I did!!!
 These ribs turned out juicy and literally falling off the bone tender.
 In fact, I had to try and put some of them back together to take the photo.
 They are filled with flavor and that last few minutes on the grill, really makes them delicious.
 Y’all just have to try these!

 - About 3 pounds baby back ribs

 - 1/2 cup apple cider vinegar